vaibhawvipul/vaibhawvipul.github.io/README.md

 # Build settings
 theme: moving # note, please use huangyz0918/moving if you want to publish to Github Pages.
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at [here](https://github.com/huangyz0918/moving).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development

-To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `moving.gemspec` accordingly.

 ## License